 In 2018, 774,000 metric tonnes of CO2 were emitted from the production of furniture in the UK alone.
 Leading by example helps challenge the industry and a throwaway culture.

-Undoubtedly some negotiation could take place with second-hand furniture.
+Undoubtedly some negotiation could take place with reused furniture.

 Choosing local tradespeople ensures a lower carbon footprint and supports your local community.

 In the early stages, it is unknown how much furniture there may be, how far away it will be, and whether one will need to view it in person before procuring it.
 Out of town visits to suppliers may add time additionally.